teaching-on-testbeds/hello-linux/index.md

 newfile.txt                                      100%    13     0.1KB/s   00:00
 ```

-and then, when you run `ls`, you should see the `services` file in your current directory.
+and then, when you run `ls`, you should see the `newfile.txt` file in your current directory.

 > **Note**
-> Avoid a common SCP error: don't forget the last argument that specifies the local path to which you want to copy the file - in this example, the `.` which signifies "copy to my current working directory"!
+> Avoid a common `scp` error: don't forget the last argument that specifies the local path to which you want to copy the file - in this example, the `.` which signifies "copy to my current working directory"!

 You'll have to make sure you have the necessary file permissions to write files to the directory you are working in!
 If you get a message indicating a file permission error, you may have to specify a path to a directory in which you have write permission, instead of the `.` argument.